max2ma/FinancialModels_AmazonF1/README.md

 :-------- | :---
 -s       | number of simulation runs N (512)

-Note: some of the simulation parameters, namely the number of random number generators and the number of time steps, are set, for the sake of efficiency, as compile-time constants in ***"heston.cpp"***.
+Note: some of the simulation parameters, namely the number of random number generators and the number of time steps, are set, for the sake of efficiency, as compile-time constants in **heston.cpp**.

 Parameter |  information
 :-------- | :---